kajamiko/u_m_website/README.md

 For different screen sizes, I designed a sidebar and made sure it's always visible on wide screen, but hidden and available to toggle on smaller screens.

 For app's test version,  the 'Ticket' model is slightly altered: there is `date_created.editable = True` line, which I left commented in the deployed branch.
 It allowed me to create Ticket objects with past create dates for testing.
 Obviously it is not needed in production.

+### Manual testing

+'Checkout' app is not 100% tested automatically.
+It seems that there is some problem with Stripe.error, because it used to break my tests, as it it is never thrown.
+However, it works well in live tests.

+To test declined cards, please check manually:

+1. Add some features to cart.
+2. Continue to checkout, fill the order form and submit it.
+Verify, that almost all the fields are required.
+3. Click "Pay with card" and to test working stripe errors.
+Here are some card numbers:
+     - 4000000000009995 for 'insufficient funds' code
+     - 4000000000009987 for 'card declined' code

+Also, checkout as a logged in user does not work well in automated tests.
+It does work in live tests.

+To test it manually:

+1. Please register an account an make sure you log in.
+2. Add some features to cart and head to checkout.
+3. Pay with test card number '4242424242424242' and verify, that order has been created.
+It is now visible in 'Your account' section.

 #### Bugs